 - Permanent or Indefinite Alimony– Support that is set for an extended period of time, sometimes until death.
 Indefinite alimony is awarded in cases when the spouse is unable to return back to work due to age, physical or mental illness.
 This alimony can also be awarded if the disparity in income between spouses is unconscionable, which means that the standard of living varies drastically from that of the other.

 It is important to understand that if the parties agree, by way of a marital settlement agreement or if the court awards alimony in a divorce action, this may be non-modifiable and a change in circumstances of either party may have no bearing on the alimony award in the future.
-Therefore, advice of counsel on this issue is imperative.
+Therefore, advice from a divorce lawyer in Owings Mills, MD is imperative.

 Factors for alimony determination: Type and amount of alimony is determined based upon the following 12 factors.